aui3/frontend-nanodegree-mobile-portfolio/README.md

 - Add 'async' attributes to scripts that need not be render-blocking (i.e. load these scripts after the initial page load) [analytics.js and perfmatters.js].
 I removed the inline <script></script> tags from index.html and put the render blodking js code in analytics.js and used 'async' atrribute to ensure this script does not render blocking.

 - Inline styles to reduce the number of critical resources.
 I used gulp <em>uncss</em> plugin to remove styles from style.css that were not used in index.html.
 Then I copied all the remaining styles and inlined them in index.html inside the <style></style> tags

+-Date URI Conversion.
+I have used Data URI coversion to optimize pizzeria.jpg.
+Image data is represented as a string and embedded directly in the index.html.

 -<b>main.js</b>

+ -One: The first optimization I made is at var <em>pizzaElementGenerator = function(i) {…}</em>, line 366 where instead of returning a DOM   element, the function returns a document fragment. appendChild(..) calls to the DOM are replaced with appendChild(…) to the document fragment thus avoiding expensive DOM manipulations

+ -Two: Line 425 In <em>resizePizzas(size)</em>, use getElementsById instead of the expensive querySelector DOM manipulation calls.

+ -Three: <em>changePizzaSizes()</em> Line(479) move repeating calculations from out side the for loop and replace theree querySelectorAll() calls with just one getElementsById call and saving it in a variable PizzaCon

+ -Line 500, move the generation of all pizza till after the DOM completion event to optimize page load time.
+Further optimize this by using a Document Fragment and appending all the random pizzas to a fragment and outside the for loop in just one DOM manipulation append the fragment to the DOM.
+Also move the calculation of pizzDiv outside the for loop since it is unnecessarily repeated.

+ -In function updatePositions(), line 536, put the variable ‘items’ in global scope because this will be used every time a scroll is made and it will store all elements with class ‘mover’

+ -Line 577, use a Document Fragment to append all the pizza elements to this fragment first and then attach the fragment to the DOM.
+Also, based upon the location of the pizzas, if they are visible on the screen, only then add them to the fragment to display them.